D'banj: Controversies

 On 7 December 2022, D'banj was arrested by the Independent Corrupt Practices and Other Related Offences Commission (ICPC) in connection with alleged fraud.
 The arrest came after D'banj repeatedly ignored invitations from the ICPC to provide an explanation regarding his involvement in the alleged diversion of funds earmarked for the N-Power project.

 N-Power is a component of the National Social Investment Program established by the administration of Muhammadu Buhari to address unemployment and enhance social development in Nigeria.

 According to reports from Premium Times, D'banj was detained by ICPC operatives on 7 December 2022 after he was compelled to surrender himself at the agency's headquarters in Abuja.
 It was revealed that D'banj had evaded ICPC summons for several weeks, claiming prior international engagements before his arrest.

 The allegations against D'banj suggest that he conspired with certain government officials to include ghost beneficiaries in the N-Power payment scheme, diverting funds intended for genuine beneficiaries into accounts linked to him.
 Investigations have traced the flow of funds to accounts associated with D'banj.

 Following his arrest, D'banj underwent an extensive interrogation and was subsequently detained when his request for administrative bail was turned down by ICPC officials.
 The Guardian newspaper has reported that the anti-graft agency is considering pressing charges against D'banj for alleged fraud and misappropriation of funds once their investigation is concluded.

+After nearly a year of analyzing the financial data and tracking fund trails, the anti-graft agency officially closed the matter by issuing a clearance letter dated November 29, 2023 (Document ICPC/OPS/SDD/SPT.
+LG/31/23) saying "The commission investigated issues of fraud in the administration of the N-POWER Scheme where Mr Daniel Oladapo Oyebanjo's name came up.
+However, there was no prima-facie case of fraud against him."
+The commission definitely added that D'bank was no longer under investigation for any fraud related offenses.